Plexus-Notes/ADA/README.md

 ———
 ## TODO

-In these early days improvements to the _community_ around ADA may have as great an impact as improving the _code_ itself.
-More developers submitting PRs to ADA will means ADA's rate of improval will be faster.
+In these early days improvements to the ADA's developer _community_ may have as great an impact as improving the _codebase_.
+(More developers to submit PRs and do the coding.)
+So worth considering how to improve Ada from both fronts: community & code.

-## community
+### community
 Spread the word about ADA.
 Share ADA on Twitter (@BecomingAda).
 Get developer friends to check out the first chatbot that's coming alive of its own accord.
 Get them to submit PRs.

-## code
+### code

 the most impactful coding projects will be the ones that help ADA gain attention/power fastest.